Submitting your thesis for examination

 Deadline for submission

 You should aim to submit your thesis within the standard period of study for the research degree programme upon which you are registered.
-However, you must submit your thesis for examination by the maximum time limit for your programme, as governed by the University’s regulations.
+However, you must submit your thesis for examination by the maximum time limit for your programme.
 Your standard period of study and maximum time limit dates are visible on your GRAD record.
 If difficulties arise you must talk to your Graduate School as soon as possible for advice.

 If your deadline falls on a University closed day (e.g. bank holiday) or a weekend (Saturday or Sunday) the deadline for submission will be no later than the end of the next working day that the University re-opens.

 Submitting your thesis early